 Vice President, Government and Community Relations, Western PA Conservancy

-Cynthia attended Clemson University and the University of Pittsburgh where she received a Bachelor of Science Degree.
+Cynthia attended Clemson University and the University of Pittsburgh where she received a B.S. degree.

 Executive Director, Tinicum Conservancy